SujalD04/prism_hackathon/README.md

 ## 🤖 Running Model Simulations Directly

-**For users who want to test the AI models directly without running the full web application, the **`<span class="selected">simulation_scripts</span>` folder contains standalone Python scripts for each device.
+For users who want to test the AI models directly without running the full web application, the **simulation_scripts** folder contains standalone Python scripts for each device.

 1. **Ensure your Python environment is activated.**
 2. **Navigate to the simulation scripts directory:**